theocar/react-guidelines/README.md

 				// GOOD: the cars are already filtered logically.
 				// The dumb component only know what to display,
 				// not why some elements were filtered.
-				// The dumb component is now reusable in "many" circumstances cars={this.getLoadedCars(cars)}
+				// The dumb component is now reusable in many circumstances cars={this.getLoadedCars(cars)}

 				// GOOD: the dumb component here can display disabled elements,